 What to Back Up

-Your data files: there’s no debate … you need to back up your files!
+- I DO backup data files.
+There’s no debate … you need to back up YOUR files!

-Let’s start with the personal side; some things to looks at:
+Let’s start with the personal side.
+Here’s some things to consider backing up:

 So, now is a good time to get your documents organized in specific areas on your hard drive.
 You need to have an organized system, so you can easily back up.
-If you don’t know how to organize files on your computer, ask your accountant or even go to a computer company.
+If you don’t know how to organize files on your computer, ask your accountant or find a computer company.
 But ask: do they have experience organizing their hard drive.

 Where to Back Up